1934 Auckland Rugby League season: Richmond Rovers tour matches

 Richmond Rovers embarked on a 2 match tour of Taranaki and Hawke's Bay.
-J Redwood travelled as their manager.
+Jack Redwood traveled as their manager.
 They had made endeavours to travel to Otago and asked for 50 pounds to cover their expenses.
 They were told by Otago that if they were willing to play a match on a Wednesday before or after their visit to the West Coast they would be "pleased to arrange a game".
 The West Coast rugby league guaranteed 60 percent of any gate takings to Richmond if they chose to tour.
 Ultimately they only played the two North Island matches.
 In their match against Taranaki they lost to a goal kicked after full-time.
-During the match against Hawke's Bay the referee collided with Stan Prentice and received a bad cut above his eye requiring attention from St John's before the match could continue.
+During the match against Hawke's Bay the referee (H.J.
+Fulford) collided with Stan Prentice and received a bad cut above his eye requiring attention from St John's before the match could continue.

 Devonport tour

 While it was described as a 'Northern Tour' in the newspapers it actually only involved one match with the Northland side in Hikurangi.
-Rugby league in Northland was in its early years and to help promote the code there Auckland sides had travelled there to play exhibition matches and in this case to play the local representative side.
+Rugby league in Northland was in its early years and to help promote the code there Auckland sides had traveled there to play exhibition matches and in this case to play the local representative side.
 Devonport proved too strong winning 17–11 though Northland were missing Bowyer, Vause, and Cunningham from their regular side.